 eyes that always wander in or out or don't move together

 an inability to see or recognize distant objects or people

 regular tearing, discharge, crusting, or redness of eyes

 too much eye rubbing or scratching

-If you're worried about how your baby hears, tell your doctor right away, especially
+If you're worried about how your baby hears, don't wait to tell your doctor, especially

 if you feel your baby is not babbling, imitating sounds, or responding to you or noises